 Small space living is about living simply and trading the size of your space to live your desired life.
-The term “tiny living” can mean different things for people, but it is mostly about being content with as little possible and enjoying a simple life.
+The term “tiny living” can mean different things to people, but it is mostly about being content with as little as possible and enjoying a simple life.

-The tiny living movement begs to ask: how much space do you really need to live?
+The tiny living movement begs us to ask: how much space do you really need to live?

 Living small is a lifestyle choice and one of its biggest benefits is saving money on housing and utility costs.
 A tiny house gives you less to worry about, including less electricity use, fewer repairs, and fewer expenses.
 Not only are small houses cheaper to build, but they are also more affordable to live in.

-Cutting down your housing expenses lets you put more money into other investment such as travelling and retirement.
-Less space also means less time on chores and maintenance, giving you more time for your personal hobbies and relationships.
+Cutting down your housing expenses lets you put more money into other investments such as traveling and retirement.
+Less space also means less time for chores and maintenance, giving you more time for your personal hobbies and relationships.